Bayes linear kinematics in a dynamic Bayesian survival model

 \cite{Hend02} investigated leukemia survival rates for patients based on data obtained from the North-West Leukemia Register in the UK.
 In their analysis they considered adult patients with acute myeloid leukemia, the most common type, of which there are 1043 cases in the database between 1982 and 1998.
 Of these 1043 patients, 879 died and 164 were right censored.
 The response variable in the study is the time $T$ in days until the death of a patient.

 The database also includes the values, for each patient, of a number of covariates which are thought to affect the survival rates of patients with leukemia.
-These covariates are \begin{enumerate} \item The age $A_{i}$ in years of patient $i$.
+As this is an observational study, inferred effects are interpreted as predictive and not necessarily causal.
+The covariates are \begin{enumerate} \item The age $A_{i}$ in years of patient $i$.
 We use $x_{i,1}=A_{i}-60$ so that the intercept refers to a typical patient. \item The sex of the patient.
 That is, $x_{i,2}=-1$ if the patient is female and $x_{i,2}=1$ if the patient is male. \item White blood cell count (WBC) at the time of diagnosis.
 This is truncated at 500 units with 1 unit$=50\times10^{9}/$L. We use $x_{i,3}=WBC-8$. \item The Townsend score, a measure of the deprivation of an area of residence on a scale from -7 to 10.
 The larger this is, the less affluent the area \citep{Town88}.
 The Townsend score is used directly as the covariate $x_{i,4}$. \end{enumerate} The hazard for patient $i$ in interval $R_{j}$ is then $\exp\{\beta_{j,0}+\sum_{k=1}^{4}\beta_{j,k}x_{i,k}\}$.
 The hazards $\exp\{ \beta_{j,0}+\beta_{j,2}\}$ and $\exp\{ \beta_{j,0}-\beta_{j,2}\}$ refer respectively to a male patient and a female patient each aged 60, with a white blood cell count of 8 units and a deprivation score of 0.